What is GDPR?

 The General Data Protection Regulation (GDPR) is a ruling intended to protect the data of citizens within the European Union.
 The GDPR is a move by The Council of the European Union, European Parliament, and European Commission to provide citizens with a greater level of control over their personal data.

 After several years of refining and debating, the regulation was officially approved by European Parliament on April 14, 2016.
-The EU has allowed a two-year transition period for organizations to reach compliance.
-As of May 25, 2018, steps will have to be put into place in order to ensure data is protected.
-This regulation will update the original Data Protection Act made in 1998.
+The EU has allowed a two-year transition period for organisations to reach compliance.
+As of May 25, 2018, steps have been put into place in order to ensure data is protected.
+This regulation has updated the original Data Protection Act made in 1998.